 Grays Harbor College encourages anyone who is the victim or witness to any crime to promptly report the incident to the police.
 Because police reports are public records under state law, the College cannot hold reports of crime in confidence.
 Anonymous reports to the Safety and Security Coordinator may be filed for statistical reporting purposes.
 A student's privacy concerns are weighed against the needs of the College to respond to certain incidents and crimes.
 To the greatest extent possible, all reports will remain private.
-In compelling situations, Grays Harbor College reserves the right to take reasonable action in response to any crime report, and information may be shared with appropriate departments and agencies under a need-to-know basis when it pertains to investigative needs and safety concerns of the campus community.
-All reports submitted on a confidential or anonymous basis are evaluated for purposes of issuing a campus wide "timely warning notification" as well as inclusion in the annual crime statistics.
+In compelling situations, Grays reports submitted on a confidential or anonymous basis are evaluated for purposes of issuing a campus wide "timely warning notification" as well as inclusion in the annual crime statistics.